uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 (`AppClientId` or `WebClientId`).
 We provide different client IDs for app and website in case we want to treat app and web clients differently in future versions.

+If you accidentally run this step before initialising the database and the user pool, delete the admin account from the Cognito user pool on the AWS web console.
+Then run the previous steps in the order they are given.

 To log in: